CarpdiemLiang/style_transfer/README.md

 test.ipynb:  run this notebook to test the model in './checkpoints' file.
 Input the model name in './options/base_options.py'<br/>
 plot_losses.ipynb:   run this to plot losses given a loss log in './checkpoints'<br/>

-./options/base_options.py:   stores basic training and testing options.<br/>
+.Ukiyoe_codes/options/base_options.py:   stores basic training and testing options.<br/>
-./options/train_options.py:   stores other training options<br/>
+.Ukiyoe_codes/options/train_options.py:   stores other training options<br/>
-./options/test_options.py:   stores other testing options<br/>
+.Ukiyoe_codes/options/test_options.py:   stores other testing options<br/>

-./models/base_model.py:   base class of all the models<br/>
+.Ukiyoe_codes/models/base_model.py:   base class of all the models<br/>
-./models/cycle_gan_model.py:   implement cycle-GAN model<br/>
+.Ukiyoe_codes/models/cycle_gan_model.py:   implement cycle-GAN model<br/>
-./models/networks.py:   define basic network behavior methods<br/>
+.Ukiyoe_codes/models/networks.py:   define basic network behavior methods<br/>
-./models/test_model.py:   define some testing settings and run the testing from test.ipynb<br/>
+.Ukiyoe_codes/models/test_model.py:   define some testing settings and run the testing from test.ipynb<br/>

-./util/:   include python files that handle data loading and processing, webpage display and image buffer.<br/>
+.Ukiyoe_codes/util/:   include python files that handle data loading and processing, webpage display and image buffer.<br/>

-./datasets/:   a folder that stores training and testing data in trainA, trainB, testA and testB subfolders.<br/>
+.Ukiyoe_codes/datasets/:   a folder that stores training and testing data in trainA, trainB, testA and testB subfolders.<br/>

-./checkpoints/:   a folder storing saved models, loss logs and training options<br/>
+.Ukiyoe_codes/checkpoints/:   a folder storing saved models, loss logs and training options<br/>

-latest_ukiyoe_G_A.pkl: the saved generator that can translate images into ukiyoe-style, used in single_test.ipynb<br/>
+.Ukiyoe_codes/latest_ukiyoe_G_A.pkl: the saved generator that can translate images into ukiyoe-style, used in single_test.ipynb<br/>

-test_image.jpg: test image used in single_test.ipynb<br/>
+.Ukiyoe_codes/test_image.jpg: test image used in single_test.ipynb<br/>

 ### Usage:
 single_test.ipynb(for demo use):   run this notebook to show the Ukiyoe-style transfer result of 'test_image.jpg'.
 Make sure the image, latest_ukiyoe_G_A.pkl and './models' are in their original places<br/>